 Bread & Roses Community Fund’s board of directors is a dynamic, energetic, and creative group of people dedicated to advancing racial and economic justice in the Philadelphia region.

 Yahya’s experience growing up with one wealthy parent and one poor one has instilled in them a commitment to building a world where all people have three things: enough resources, power over their own lives, and community.
 They see Bread & Roses as having a key role in nurturing those things in the Philadelphia area, and they couldn’t be more grateful to serve that work.
-Yahya has been with Resource Generation since 2015 as a National Organizer and Coordinator of POC programs, organizing young people with access to wealth towards the redistribution of wealth, land, and power.
-They live in West Philadelphia and are a member of the Life Center Association cooperative land trust.
+Yahya has been with Resource Generation since 2015 and currently serves as executive director of their work organizing young people with access to wealth towards the redistribution of wealth, land, and power.